-By Sageer Ahmed
+By Sageer Ahmed and Kailash Gupta

 Kamal is a progressive farmer living in Nasirbass village of Ferozepur Jhirka Block, district Nuh, Haryana, where he has been engaged in agriculture for the past twenty-five years.
 He supports seven family members who are either directly or indirectly dependent on his farming profession.
 Like many other farmers, Kamal initially relied on traditional cropping practices in his five acres of land, cultivating crops such as mustard, wheat, millet, and tomatoes.
 However, due to climate change, pest resistance, and changing soil nutrient conditions, his tomato crop suffered significant losses, resulting in minimal net income.
 Despite these challenges, Kamal’s limited resources prevented him from leaving the agriculture sector.
 When staff from S M Sehgal Foundation engaged and elaborated on the scientific ways of agriculture practices inducing modem technologies, Kamal decided to give it one more try.